ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

         bitmap_resolution=bitmap_resolution,
     )

+In this tutorial the ``batch_size`` is equal to the number of active heliostats.
+The ``batch_size`` determines how many heliostats are parallelized within this group's raytracing process.
+If the number of active heliostats is high and your GPUs do not have enough memory capacity, you can reduce the ``batch_size`` to prevent ``CUDA out of memory`` errors during runtime.
+However, this also means slightly longer runtimes, as the batches within each group are then also computed sequentially.

 Now we are ready to perform raytracing!
 This is still performed on a per-heliostat basis with the function ``trace_rays()``:

 .. code-block::